Beauty Boarding: Architecture

 It is a two-storied building with an open central courtyard.
 There are long verandas in front of the boarding rooms.

 Significance as a literary hub

-It is said that Shahid Qadri, a renowned poet and writer of post-1947 modern Bangla poetry, first started literary gatherings there with his friends and gradually the place became popular to poets and writers for its calm and green environment and availability of tea and snacks at a reasonable price.
+It is said that Shahid Qadri, a renowned poet and writer of post-1947 modern Bangla poetry, first started literary gatherings there with his friends, and gradually the place became popular to poets and writers for its calm and green environment and availability of tea and snacks at a reasonable price.

-Famous Bengali poet Nirmalendu Goon lived in Beauty boarding for almost five years and he notably mentioned this place in his autobiography.
-Poet and writer Syed Shamsul Huq created many of his famous works being in Beauty boarding.
-Painter Debdas Chakrabartee and the poets Shamsur Rahman, Abu Zafar Obaidullah, Rafiq Azad and Al Mahmud used to have their evening tea in this place.
+Famous Bengali poet Nirmalendu Goon lived in Beauty boarding for almost five years, and he notably mentioned this place in his autobiography.
+Poet and writer Syed Shamsul Huq created many of his famous works while in Beauty Boarding.
+Painter Debdas Chakrabartee and the poets Shamsur Rahman, Abu Zafar Obaidullah, Rafiq Azad, and Al Mahmud used to have their evening tea in this place.